Peter Low

 Peter Cuthbert Low is a Singaporean lawyer who was the 16th President of the Law Society of Singapore from 1993 to 1994.
 Low is known for his human rights advocacy and litigation in Singapore.

 Life and career

 Low was a public and military prosecutor from 1977 to 1981, qualifying at the Singapore bar in 1980.
 In 1991, he joined the local law firm Drew and Napier.

 In 2023, he was awarded the CC Tan award by the Law Society.

 Personal life

 Low is a Catholic.
-He is married with two daughters, Christine and Elaine.
+He is married with three daughters, Christine and Elaine.